 The museum exhibits are spread out, with one or two large exhibits on each floor.
 My friend and I traveled between the floors using the elevator and found it easy to access everything.
 Exhibits have wide walkways and are easy to walk around.
 I rarely found myself bumping into items, which was a pleasant surprise.
 Read more about visiting museums with low vision here.

-When we went in the afternoon, the museum was quiet and not overwhelming at all, even though there were school groups visiting.
-Some exhibits did have loud noises like thunder and banging drums, though these areas were easy to avoid if needed- it helps that the exhibits are a bit spread out.
+When we went in the afternoon, the museum was quiet and not overwhelming at all.
+There were a few school groups around, but we didn’t notice them.
+Some exhibits feature loud noises like thunder and banging drums, though these areas are easy to avoid if needed.
+It helps that the exhibits are spread out.
 I also didn’t notice any flashing lights, with the exception of a lightning flash in a video.
 Speaking of field trips, read more about going on field trips with vision impairments here.

-There were several interactive touchscreen displays around the National Museum of the American Indian, and while many of them incorporated small text and hard-to-read information, there were others that showed high-quality images of the different artifacts on display.
-This was especially helpful for viewing items inside glass cases, and I appreciated that I could magnify the images and see more intricate details.
+The National Museum of the American Indian has several interactive touchscreen displays.
+While many of them incorporate small text and hard-to-read information, others show high-quality images of the different artifacts on display.
+This is great for viewing items inside glass cases, and I like that I could magnify the images and see more intricate details.
 Read more about the importance of high resolution images here.

 Using Seeing AI

-I had trouble reading some of the exhibit signs, and I didn’t want to make my friend read every single line to me.
-I brought my iPad to the museum and connected to their free wifi.
-I then started to use the app Seeing AI, specifically the text feature, holding up my iPad camera to the signs and having the text read to me.
+I had trouble reading some of the exhibit signs, so I brought my iPad to the museum and used their free wifi.
+I then decided to use Seeing AI, specifically the text feature, holding up my iPad camera to the signs and having the text read to me.
 Read more about using Seeing AI here.

 A note on food

-There isn’t much food in the area surrounding the museum, so my friend and I ate at the cafeteria in the museum, which features food items from different Indian cultures.
-Because the menu rotates, it’s hard to find an online copy of what’s available, so my friend ended up reading everything to me.
-We were both very satisfied with our meals though, and would definitely recommend visiting the cafeteria.
+There isn’t much food in the area surrounding the museum.
+My friend and I ate at the cafeteria in the museum, which features food items from different Indian cultures.
+Because the menu rotates, my friend ended up reading everything to me.
+We were both very happy with our meals though, and would definitely recommend visiting the cafeteria.
 Read more about how people with vision impairments go to restaurants here.

-Because my friend and I are from Virginia, our favorite exhibits were the ones on Matoaka (also known as Pocahontas) and Jamestown.
-However, the Incan exhibit is a close second because the STQRY app really helped bring the exhibit to life for me and the tactile part of the exhibit, which featured alpaca fur and a light up rain display, was lots of fun too.
+Because my friend and I are from Virginia, our favorite exhibits were the ones on Matoaka (Pocahontas) and Jamestown.
+However, the Inca exhibit is a close second because the STQRY app really brought the exhibit to life.
+The tactile part of the exhibit, which featured alpaca fur and a light up rain display, was lots of fun too.
 Read more about creating tactile images here.